Project Outdoors: Plug in to Nature in Northwest Fort Collins#

 - Places- A new "naturescape" (part park, part natural area, part Nature in the City project) was proposed for the site adjacent to the Lincoln Middle School to Poudre Trail connection.
 Conceptual features included a bike skills area with a viewing/shade structure, and bike fix-it stand, an outdoor classroom, soft surface trails, a lookout tower, an entrance gate, environmental art, and a nature play area.
 Status: The naturescape is not planned to be constructed at this time.

 - Career Pathways- The vision was that in elementary school, young people would have the opportunity to build awareness of natural resource career options, then in middle and high school they would explore different pathways through visits to natural resources agencies, service projects, job shadowing, a career fair, and paid internships.
 During the summer youth would have had the opportunity to participate in outdoor adventure programs.
-Status: The pathways work has not been implemented due to limited capacity but a paid internship is planned by City of Fort Collins Natural Areas in 2020.
+Status: The pathways work has not been implemented due to limited capacity and a paid internship was implemented by City of Fort Collins Natural Areas in 2020.

 The goal of Project Outdoors was to understand the specific barriers youth and families experience to connecting to the outdoors, identify strategies to address the disconnect, and empower youth and the community to be part of a collective to solve it.
 The planning process is complete and an Implementation Grant application has been submitted to make the vision come to life.